 “However, Thornton’s (and Big Brother/Joplin’s) releases do list ‘W.M.
 Thornton’ as the songwriter.
-In 1967, after hearing a set by Big Mama Thornton at the Both/And Club, Joplin and Big Brother guitarist James Gurley asked Thorton if they record do ‘Ball and Chain’.
-‘OK, take it and sing it,’ was all Thorton said and then she meticulously wrote them down the lyrics of the song .
-Big Mama allowed Big Brother & The Holding Company to perform her song and her manager Jim Moore signed the release.
+In 1967, after hearing a set by Big Mama Thornton at the Both/And Club, Joplin and Big Brother guitarist James Gurley asked Thorton if they could record ‘Ball and Chain’.
+‘OK, take it – and sing it,’ was all Thorton said and then she meticulously wrote down the lyrics of the song for Gurley to use.
+With permission granted, and a signed release by Thorton’s manager, Jim Moore, Big Brother & The Holding Company began performing ‘Ball and Chain’ as part of their set.

 First recorded by Roger Miller (C&W #12 1969).

-From the wiki: “Roger Miller was the first artist to have a hit with ‘Me and Bobby McGee’, peaking with it at #12 on the US country chart in 1969.
-Gordon Lightfoot’s version hit #13 on the US pop chart and #1 country in his native Canada in 1970, and was also a Top 10 hit in South Africa in 1971.
+“Kenny Rogers & the First Edition then covered the song (with Rogers on lead vocals), releasing it in on their album Ruby, Don’t Take Your Love To Town in 1969.
+Gordon Lightfoot’s 1970 recording hit #13 on the US pop chart and #1 country in his native Canada in 1970, and was also a Top-10 hit in South Africa in 1971.